skychatorg/skychat/README.md

 In private rooms, only core plugins are loaded.

+### Enable end-to-end encrypted rooms

+To keep specific rooms fully client-encrypted, mark them with an `encryption` block inside `storage/rooms/<roomId>.json`.
+When `enabled` is set to `true`, the server advertises a salt but never stores plaintext content, and the web client shows a lock banner that lets users enter the shared passphrase.
+See [app/doc/encrypted-rooms.md](app/doc/encrypted-rooms.md) for a full walkthrough covering setup, client behavior, and passphrase rotation.

 ### Customize preferences

 The `config/preferences.json` file specifies application preferences.
 The available fields are detailed below.